Design and sell tailored heat pumps optimized for each site, PV, and battery setup

 See battery modelingHeat pump modeling that matches the building, not the datasheet

-- Existing natural gas, coal, or electric heating as the comparison
+- Existing gas, coal, or electric heating compared to the heat pump

 - Energy and currency toggle on the same view